 So you want to make an online community (or you’ve already made a community) and you’re wondering how to get those first few people to join.
+(Here’s some tips for starting a group mailing list if you haven’t made one yet.)
 There’s nothing sadder than an empty echoing community, really.
 Here then are some simple, free ideas for how to promote your online community.

 Before you start an online community (What?
 You’ve already started one?
 Well, keep reading.
 I’ll get to you.), consider what you want your community to be about.
 I assume you already have an idea.
 Maybe you want to start a community for hammered dulcimer players.
 Before you make a listserv or a forum or a Facebook group or whatever, though, consider whether you’ll be able to easily get members for your community.

 The big question you have to ask is, Is there already a community out there for hammered dulcimers?
 Now, just because there’s already a hammered dulcimer community, doesn’t mean you can’t make another viable community.
 But you should consider these other communities and decide if you can provide a community that gives some unique benefit.
 (If you can’t, why don’t you just join that other community?)

 Is that other community living and active?
 If not, maybe there’s a space for an active community.
 If it is active, is the community friendly or toxic?
 If the original community is toxic, maybe there’s space for a friendlier community.
 If the older community is friendly, however, you should decide how else your community can be different.

 Maybe your community can be about a niche within your niche.
 Or maybe it can be about a particular aspect of your hobby or topic, like mentoring.

 If you make a community that’s filling a needed hole, then you’ll see better results from the rest of my suggestions, as people will flow in to fill that hole.